07.12 at 09:00

 ● All forms of research and historical inquiry.

-A Pilecki Team can consist of up to three people.
-They can be students only or students with an adult guardian.
+A Pilecki Team can consist of a maximum of three people.

-Our first port of call should be the materials contained in the Educational Packages prepared by the Pilecki Institute.
+Your first port of call should be the materials from the Educational Packages prepared by the Pilecki Institute.
 You will receive them by post and email after you register to the program.
-You will also have the Pilecki Teams Guide Book at your disposal, which will guide you through all the stages of your project.
-Look for assistance in your local community who will help you with the logistics, financing, finding solutions to problems and answers to your questions.
+Look for assistance in your local community to help you with the logistics, financing, finding solutions to problems and answers to your questions.
 You can ask a teacher, a school, parish or local government representative, or a local historian for assistance.
-Experts from the Pilecki Institute will also be at your disposal.
+Experts from the Pilecki Institute will also be there to help.

-The Project starts in January and includes five major steps – one every month.
-We will be meeting with the whole community of Pilecki Teams from the American continent at monthly workshops held by various authors and educators.
-They will lead us to our final assignment.
+The Project starts in February and includes five major steps – one every month.
+We will be meeting with the whole community of Pilecki Teams from the American continent at monthly workshops held by various authors, specialists and educators.
+They will lead you to your final assignment.

 Please contact the Pilecki Project Staff at email@example.com.
 We are there to help and answer all your questions.

-The project is carried out with partnership and funding from the Polish National Foundation.
+The project is carried out with partnership and co-funding from the Polish National Foundation.